omdnaik/techspec-ai-agent/README.md

+The inheritance logic is perfectly resolved, and the nodes are stable.
+Now, focus ONLY on the final step: Pass 3 Spring Dependency edge creation (INJECTS).
+​The Problem: Pass 3 terminal logs previously showed Processing Spring Dependencies | {}.
+While the pipeline correctly saves Spring annotations as node properties (is_spring_bean, bean_type), the logic responsible for mapping @Autowired fields to their target beans and executing the Cypher query (class)-[:INJECTS]->(dependency) is failing.
+It is either returning empty dictionaries or failing to execute the Cypher flush.
+​Action: > 1.
+Review and fix the Pass 3 logic (likely your get_spring_bean_dependencies or equivalent Neo4j flush function).
+Ensure it correctly identifies the target bean types and successfully generates and executes the INJECTS Cypher statement.
+2. Do NOT touch Pass 1, Pass 2, or the INHERITS logic.
+They are working perfectly.
+​Execution & Verification:
+​Apply your fix to the Pass 3 logic.
+​Run the full, end-to-end ingestion pipeline locally against the Neo4j database.
+​After the run completes, execute this exact Cypher query: MATCH ()-[r:INJECTS]->() RETURN count(r) ​Do not reply until the pipeline finishes and you have verified in the database that the INJECTS edges have successfully populated.

 "Issue Type","Summary","Epic Name","Description","Story Points","Priority","Component","Labels","Blocked By","Blocks"
 "Story","Create Base Repository Structure for Regression Automation Platform","EPIC 1 — Platform Foundation","As a platform engineer, I need a standardized repository structure so the platform is maintainable.
 Structure: inventories/, playbooks/, roles/, artifacts/, templates/, filter_plugins/, scripts/.
 AC: Skeletons created, naming matches spec.","2","High","Platform-Foundation","Wave-1,Phase-1","", "US-002,US-005,US-006"